-- Enter the patient's AC and BC hearing thresholds in the database. - Connect the processor to Genie Medical. - Select "Softband" for demonstration purposes with all patients. - Select "Single-sided deafness" when applicable for SSD patients. - Place the band on the candidate's head, placing the connection plate against the selected mastoid. - Attach the sound processor to the band. - To avoid feedback, make sure the processor does not touch the ear or skin. - Run the Feedback Manager/Feedback Analyser.
-If the programming cable is used, please ensure that the cable does not pull the device and evoke feedback - If time allows, a BC in-situ measurement can be completed.
+- Enter the patient's AC and BC hearing thresholds in the database. - Connect the processor to the fitting software. - Select "Softband" for demonstration purposes with all patients. - Select "Single-sided deafness" when applicable for SSD patients. - Place the band on the candidate's head, placing the connection plate against the selected mastoid. - Attach the sound processor to the band. - To avoid feedback, make sure the processor does not touch the ear or skin. - Run the Feedback Manager/Feedback Analyser. - If time allows, a BC in-situ measurement can be completed.
 This is in particular helpful in programming for patients who will continue the trial outside of the clinic.